 Funding Blocks indicate what quantity of a Service is payable by the Funder according to their ordinary guidelines.
 Funding Blocks are entirely optional.

-When a Service has Funding Blocks, and it has unfunded scheduled visits, these cannot be approved in the Visit Approval page with any of the Batch Actions.
-They can however be manually approved by the user.
+When a Service has Funding Blocks and unfunded scheduled Visits, they cannot be approved in the Visit Approval page with any of the Batch Actions.
+However, they can be manually approved by the user.
 (Services without Funding Blocks are not subject to this logic.)

 Add a Funding Block to a Service

 - In the Service profile page, scroll down and click Funding.

 - In the Funding screen, you can filter on Past, Current and Upcoming, or All Funding Blocks for the Service.